 How to Disable a Symbolic Link

 There are two different ways to disable a symbolic link on Linux depending on the web server software you use.
-Add the following command to the .htaccess or the apache config file to disable a symbolic link on apache servers.
+Add the following command to the .htaccess or the Apache configuration file to disable a symbolic link on Apache servers.